 Important Jobs to do in July and August

-Mulching with compost and especially manure for nitrogen demanding plants – such as Roses – and some vegetables Brassicas (but not Legumes: peas) is recommended, but do keep watered.
+Mulching with compost and especially manure for nitrogen demanding plants is recommended – such as Roses – and some vegetables Brassicas (but not Legumes, peas and beans as they have their own nitrogen nodules in the roots).
+Do keep watered.
 Mulching also has the effect of retaining moisture in all growing media.
 You will see very rapidly the improvement in your plants well-being, it’s very encouraging.

 Lawns will rapidly dry out, even with some rain which barely penetrates roots, so one thorough watering is proven to be more effective than an occasional sprinkle with the watering can.
 Add high nitrogen liquid feed according to manufacturer’s label.

 Remove spring bulbs and leaves but keep stored bulbs dry and lightly dust with sulphur powder if any sign of disease.

 Clear ponds and aquatic areas of surface congested oxygen plants/weeds now after a tough winter.
 Remove excess silt and general detritus and check and trim water plants and their containers.

 Dead heading flowers can be a bit laborious but well worth the effort as it directs the plant’s energy to continue flowering rather than going to seed too early.
 It only takes a few minutes with some secateurs and you will be well rewarded especially with the Roses.

 Plants and their families recommended in July–Aug.
 Pinks (Foxglove family).
 Lily (Amaryllis).
 Iris (wet or bearded), Sisyrincha, Dierama(Angels fishing rod) Tigridia (all Iris family).
 Euphorbia for fragrant foliage (Euphorbia family) and not forgetting those wonderful Herbs (Mentha –Mint family quick to grow from seed in a pot is best as the herbaceous plants grow and spread very rapidly.